degdigital/UIEcosystem/README.md

 DEGJS is a curated list of ES6-formatted JavaScript modules, encompassing front-end functionality and utilities, developed by the DEG UI team.
 All modules are hosted under our [DEGJS GitHub account](https://github.com/degjs), and are formatted to work with Babel, the JSPM package manager and its accompanying JavaScript loader, System.js.

+### jQuery

+__* Magento & Legacy Only *__ The ubiquitous javascript library.
+Many legacy projects as well as anything on the Magento platform will include the jQuery library.
+The DEG UI team recommends against using jQuery when possible.

 ## Design Patterns & Considerations

 ### Atomic Design